 February 2019 - Robert NIcholls, Bob, was a proud father, Grandpa Bobby, husband, uncle, brother, son, twin and friend.
 When you speak with Bob’s family and friends you do not have to listen very hard to hear that Bob has touched the lives of those he knew and left with them love, and a life time of wonderful memories and stories.
 Enjoy seeing some of these memories through the pictures below with Bob’s Eulogy, Words from Tara, or Words from Peyton & Sarah.

 James (Jim) Madill

-Cleone Duncan - MHH’s LIve on Legacy Story Telling Program went out into the community and visited, Cleone Duncan at our community partners location of Kingsmere Retirement Residence, This talented Singer/Actress shares some of her lifetime legacy stories as seen in the video below will be coming soon.
+Cleone Duncan - MHH’s LIve on Legacy Story Telling Program went out into the community and visited, Cleone Duncan at our community partners location of Kingsmere Retirement Residence, This talented Singer/Actress shares some of her lifetime legacy stories as seen in the video below..
 Please also enjoy reading her video script.
 Click here.

 Don is an active member volunteer for the past years.
 He is of the facilitators for the Men’s Group, a residential volunteer, who can be seen as a “Clown” at our hike and is supported by our Grieving Parent Group.
 Enjoy these photos and video.